devmotion/pycalibration/README.md

 0.435
 ```

-## References
+## Citing

-If you use pycalibration as part of your research, teaching, or other activities,
-please consider citing the following publications:
+If you use pycalibration as part of your research, teaching, or other activities, please consider citing the following publications:

 Widmann, D., Lindsten, F., & Zachariah, D. (2019).
 [Calibration tests in multi-class
 classification: A unifying framework](https://proceedings.neurips.cc/paper/2019/hash/1c336b8080f82bcc2cd2499b4c57261d-Abstract.html).
 In